crisco00xd/chatgpt-discord-bot/README.md

-#🤖 Discord Smart Bot
+# 🤖 Discord Smart Bot
-##A Discord bot that uses the OpenAI API to generate human-like responses to prompts.
+## A Discord bot that uses the OpenAI API to generate human-like responses to prompts.

 # Features
 - Generate responses to prompts using the OpenAI API
 - Change the temperature of the responses (affects the creativity of the responses)
-- Split long responses into chunks to avoid message length limits
+- Split long responses into chunks to avoid discord's message length limits

 ## How it works
 The bot listens for commands starting with the ! prefix and responds accordingly.